 By Pastor Paul Koch

 I grew up here in Ventura California.
 I went to Montalvo Elementary, Cabrillo Middle and Buena High School.
 I was an active part of a Boy Scout Troop, learned to surf, applied for my first job, had my first girlfriend and experienced my first heartbreak right here.
-Throughout all those years, through the tides and turmoil of a young man coming of age, I was formed in the Chris%an Faith at Grace Lutheran Church.
+Throughout all those years, through the tides and turmoil of a young man coming of age, I was formed in the Christian Faith at Grace Lutheran Church.

 While I didn’t know it at the time, Grace Lutheran was imparting to me something far bigger and more profound than its exterior portrayed.
 This plain looking, stucco covered church stands in a long and rich heritage.
 It confesses a faith that was defended and paid for by the blood of martyrs, far lost to our memory.
 The rhythms of its worship and the central teachings of the church are marked by antiquity and seemed less malleable than much of what passes for spirituality today.
 There is a much-needed depth that lives within these walls.